Published: 05 July 2021

-The winners of the very first British Society of Gastroenterology and National Institute for Health Research Clinical Research Network (BSG/NIHR CRN) research awards have been announced.
+The winners of the very first British Society of Gastroenterology and NIHR Clinical Research Network (BSG/NIHR CRN) research awards have been announced.
 The standard of applications was so high that an additional Special Recognition award was identified for a researcher making a huge impact building research capacity.

 These BSG/NIHR CRN awards provide an important opportunity to further this joint commitment to encouraging research and showcase examples of excellence in the conduct of both gastroenterology and hepatology clinical research.

 Category A: Principal Investigator (PI) or Chief Investigator (CI) making an outstanding contribution in design, conduct and dissemination of research, and/or building research capacity.

 Winner: Colin Rees, Professor of Gastroenterology, Newcastle University